strangeattractors/u-squared/_pages/howto.md

 ## Q: How to deactivate conditional voice forwarding?

-Go to settings and click "Dectivate Voice Forwarding".
+Go to settings and click "Deactivate Voice Forwarding".